 Credit cards are the most common and reliable cashless payment method.
 It plays a vital role in cross-border payments.
 Upon its arrival in the market, credit cards helped consumers transact without hassles across the globe.
 Although cross-border payments need to go through various processes such as currency conversion, it’s easy on the customer.
 The customer only has to enter their card details and pay; the rest is the banks’ or the financial institutions’ problem.

 eWallet has just launched a few years earlier.
 An eWallet or digital wallet is electronic software that allows consumers to store and pay for products online.
 These eWallets are available in apps as well, so users can safely store their payment cards into it to pay for services.
-Some eWallets are now open to the idea of allowing users to operate in multiple currencies and place orders anywhere in the world.
+According to Alan, some eWallets are now open to the idea of allowing users to operate in multiple currencies and place orders anywhere in the world.
 Although wallet to wallet transactions aren’t counted as cross-border payments, they still play a considerable part in the transaction.
-Apple Pay, Google Pay, Paypal, Skrill, and Neteller are some of the business’s few big names.
+Apple Pay, Google Pay, Paypal, Skrill, and Neteller are some of the business’s few big names

 Bank transfers are still going strong as a payment method and probably the most trusted one for placing cross-border payments.
 Larger banks will have a limited amount of money in stock, so the cash isn’t available in a massive amount.
 Hence, when a customer is looking for ways of transferring money from one country to another, they have to rely on their foreign banking partners to facilitate the transaction.

 Payment Solutions For Multinational Fintech Companies